Continuous Speculative Decoding for Autoregressive Image Generation: Conclusion

 \section{Conclusion}

-We explore a novel approach to adapt speculative decoding to continuous-valued visual AR models.
-We analyze the critical challenges that hinder the algorithm's application in continuous space.
-To this end, the acceptance criterion is established.
-Moreover, the denoising trajectory alignment and token pre-filling enhance the acceptance rate during the diffusion and autoregressive process.
-The problem of sampling from the modified distribution that doesn't have an analytical form is tackled through acceptance-rejection sampling with an appropriately defined upper bound.
-Our continuous speculative decoding achieves up to $2.33\times$ speedup while maintaining output distribution and high generation fidelity.
-We hope our work will provide more thoughts and insights into the inference acceleration with continuous-valued autoregressive models in visual and other domains.
+We present continuous speculative decoding to accelerate continuous visual AR models.
+We propose denoising trajectory alignment based on proximity in the reparameterization theorem and token pre-filling to enhance the acceptance rate.
+Acceptance-rejection sampling is introduced with a proper upper bound to sample the modified distribution without analytic expression.
+The repetitive diffusion model inference is tackled by reusing denoising trajectory alignment.
+Extensive experiments show that our algorithm achieves over $2\times$ speedup while maintaining the output distribution.
+We expect our work will provide more thoughts and insights into the inference acceleration with continuous autoregressive models in vision and other domains.